quiltdata/quilt/python.md

 * `quilt.version_add(USER/PACKAGE, VERSION, HASH)` to associate a version with a hash
 * `quilt.tag_list(USER/PACKAGE)` to list tags
 * `quilt.tag_add(USER/PACKAGE, TAG, HASH)` to associate a tag with a a hash
-  * The tag `"latest"` is automatically added to the most recent push
+ * The most recent push is automatically tagged `"latest"`
 * `quilt.tag_remove(USER/PACKAGE, TAG)` to remove a tag

 ***